Why I’m a Travel Manager

 My Most Recent Trip

 I recently returned from Tanzania in February 2018 on a 2-week educational trip.
-My colleague, Marsha Carroll, and I did a northern circuit starting in Tarangire National Park and ending in the Northern Serengeti.
+My colleague and I did a northern circuit starting in Tarangire National Park and ending in the Northern Serengeti.
 We were able to experience the Ngorongoro Crater, “The Great Migration” in the Southern Serengeit and countless wildlife encounters.